Are you ready for open banking?

 Find out how open banking could improve your payment strategy.

 The New Payments Platform (NPP) was introduced in 2018 to facilitate instant bank-to-bank transfers 24 hours a day, 7 days a week.
 It provides a fast, flexible and data-rich payments system that enables Australian consumers, businesses and government agencies to make real-time data-rich payments between accounts at participating Australian financial institutions.
 As well as the core NPP fast payments infrastructure, NPP Australia developed the centralised addressing service, PayID, and is now working with the financial services industry to launch PayTo, a new way for payer customers to pre-authorise payments from bank accounts.

-PayTo is set the modernise the way bank accounts are used for payments, underpinning innovation in the sector for years to come.
+PayTo is set to modernise the way bank accounts are used for payments, underpinning innovation in the sector for years to come.

 New - Collect one-off payments seamlessly (GBP only)

 Currently only available for businesses in the UK.
-This means, if you're an Australian HQ'd buisness with merchants in UK&I paying in GBP, you can access this revolutionaly payment meathod.
+This means if you're an Australian HQ'd business with merchants in UK&I paying in GBP, you can access this revolutionary payment method.